-There are a lot of homes on the market in Anne Arundel County so what do you do if your house is less than brand new and is being shown while you are still living in it?
+The numbers of competitors alone are intimidating, but what do you do if your house is less than brand new and is being shown while you are still living in it?
 What if you have a small home with awkward spaces and tight corners?
-Patch is here to help with some tips.

-Shoppers have plenty to choose from so you should take action to make your home as appealing as possible while your real estate agent is showing it.
+Shoppers have plenty to choose from so you should take action to make your home as appealing as possible while your realtor is showing it.

 Realtor Scott Nichols advises, "Taking the time to draw attention to positive focal points and enhance them is well worth the effort when prepping your home for viewing by potential buyers.”